orangedaisy/bshowco/uses.md

 ## Desk area

-{% include figure.html src='/assets/images/uses/desk_1.jpg' alt='Picture of my
+{% include figure.html src='/assets/images/uses/desk_top.jpg' alt='Picture of my
 desk' caption='The desk in all its glory' %}

-{% include figure.html src='/assets/images/uses/desk_2.jpg' alt='Closer picture
-of my desk' caption='' %}

-{% include figure.html src='/assets/images/uses/desk_3.jpg' alt='Top-down
+{% include figure.html src='/assets/images/uses/desk_left.jpg' alt='Picture of
-view of my desk' caption='Top-down view' %}
+the desk from the left side, looking right' caption='' %}

-{% include figure.html src='/assets/images/uses/desk_detail_left.jpg'
+{% include figure.html src='/assets/images/uses/desk_right.jpg' alt='Picture of
-alt='Close up of the left side of my desk' caption='Detail view &ndash; left side' %}
+the desk from the right side, looking left' caption='' %}

-{% include figure.html src='/assets/images/uses/desk_detail_right.jpg'
+{% include figure.html src='/assets/images/uses/reading_corner.jpg'
-alt='Close up of the right side of my desk' caption='Detail view &ndash; right side' %}
+alt='Picture of the reading corner, complete with Windsor chairs, a full bookshelf, and Tennessee Volunteers decor' caption='The cozy reading corner' %}

 As a general rule, I do everything I can to keep my desk as spotless as possible.
 Clean workspace, clean mindset.
 There are some things that demand a